 NEXT ON THE JOURNEY: From the Grub Kitchen, it’s 2.75 miles to one of our favourite rugged Pembrokeshire coves, Caer Bwdy Bay

 St Davids is one of our special star destinations.
 Scroll to the bottom for our mini guide to access all our St Davids content in one place…

 At a glance

 Welcome: 9 A come-as-you-are feel and a very warm and genuine welcome from Andy, Sarah and their team.

 Food: 10 We loved everything about it – the ethos, the unusual flavours, the textures, the presentation.
+A true leader in its field, and so original.
 More insects, please!

 Cost: Excellent price-quality ratio, with lunch mains between the £8 and £10 mark.
 Sunday lunch between £9.50 and £14.
 Children’s menus are available.

 Opening hours: noon-3.30pm during the school holidays (until 2.30pm at all other times)

 Address/Telephone Number: Lower Harglodd Farm, St Davids, Pembrokeshire SA62 6BX/ 07986 698169